 Can I make a confession?
 I have distinctly avoided Camden for the last ten years.
 There was a period when I was 17 and desperately trying to fit in somewhere (I flirted with being a goth but couldn’t deal with the makeup.
 I leant towards going grunge but the fashion at the time was to wear really, really baggy jeans and a tight top, a look that made me look like a stuffed elephant).

-Anyway, the point is, I spent a lot of time in Camden during a certain part of my life and I’ve never really wanted to spend much time there since.
+Anyway, the point is, I spent a lot of time in Camden during a certain part of my teenage life in the UK and I’ve never really wanted to spend much time there since.

 So it was real dedication that led me to head to Camden at the weekend.
 I was in pursuit of street art to research this article (the second in our series of best places in London for street art).
 Street art is something that Camden has something of a reputation for.
 I’d been to Shoreditch and fangirled over the street art there (you should really read about that), Walthamstow, and then Camden.